 • Start-up and shutdown of the system

 Another useful and widespread energy source.
 The latent energy is present in water falling from a certain height.
 When it reaches the primary mover, this potential energy is translated into kinetic energy.
 The primary mover used here is the power-generating hydraulic turbine.
-The other use is to produce steam (i.e. Thermal power plant) in a boiler with streaming of water.
-Again the steam is used to produce mechanical power in steam turbines and steam engines.
+The other use is to produce steam (i.e., a thermal power plant) in a boiler with the streaming of water.
+Again, steam is used to produce mechanical power in steam turbines and steam engines.

 Hydraulic turbines are among the most ancient types of primary movers ever invented by man.
 Water serves as both the energy agent and the working fluid; in general, the kinetic energy of water is used.
 Wind turbines are identical to hydroelectric turbines, except that the kinetic energy of the wind air substitutes the kinetic energy of the water.
 Wind turbines, on the other hand, will be handled individually owing to the many differences between them.
 Hydraulic turbines are often used as prime movers, or motors, in their applications.

 There are also reversible hydraulic machines, which may be used as either a turbine or a pump depending on the application.
 These pumps are often referred to as hydraulic turbine pumps.
 There are also hydrodynamic transmissions, which are composed of two or more hydraulic machines that are easily placed on a single frame.
 They function in the same way as mechanical gearboxes, but they are under active control.

 |Axial||Reaction (Propeller)||<50||Kaplon, Strafflo, Bulb||Bent into the axial plane|

 In recent years, atoms have been used as a rich fuel and a good source of energy for energy development.
 Heat energy is generated through atomic fission or fusion.
 The heat energy is transformed by turbochargers into mechanical work.